ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 There is no coverage information summary/report and, apparently, no checks being made in terms of linters/static analysis, however, as the core parts used in ROS2 are actively being tested under the packages that use `fastrtps` (`rmw_fastrtps_cpp, rmw_fastrtps_shared_cpp, rosidl_typesupport_fastrtps_c, rosidl_typesupport_fastrtps_cpp`).

 In terms of ROS2 package metrics this library is considered to be Quality Level 4.
+Adding unit testing for the functions used in ROS2 packages, coverage statistics and version pinning will be needed to achieve Quality Level 1.

 # Comparison with ROS packages quality standards